zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 ~~~~~~~~~~~~~~

-The ``getLatestFees`` interface is used to obtain the minimum asset limit
+The ``getLatestFees`` interface is used to get the minimum asset limit
 and fuel price of the account in the latest block.

 The method to call this interface is as follows: